vvmc/vvmc.github.io/pages/docs/business-admin-guides/workday.md

 The original topics I wrote are protected by copyright.
 To bypass this limitation so I can share my work, I thoroughly altered the content before publishing on this site.

-{% include note.html content="These are selected topics from a larger administrator guide, the hyperlinks to other topics in the source don’t work.
+{% include note.html content="These are selected topics from a larger administrator guide.
+I disabled the hyperlinks to other topics.
 However, I chose to keep the blue text that’s associated with hyperlinks for a more genuine experience." %}

 {% include links.html %}